-In limited circumstance there are certain categories of personal data which are exempt from the GDPR regime.
-In an employment for example:
+In limited circumstances there are certain categories of personal data which are exempt from the GDPR regime; for example: in relation to employment:

-- Confidential references that are given, but not those received by the Company from third parties.
-Only designated line managers can give Company references.
-Confidential references will not be provided unless the Company is sure this is the employee's wish. - Management forecasts and management planning (including documents setting out management plans for an employee's future development and progress). - Data which is required by law to be publicly available. - Documents subject to legal professional privilege.
+- Confidential references that are given, but not those received by Time to Talk Befriending from third parties.
+Only designated line managers can give Time to Talk Befriending references.
+Confidential references will not be provided unless Time to Talk Befriending is sure this is the employee's wish. - Management forecasts and management planning (including documents setting out management plans for an employee's future development and progress). - Data which is required by law to be publicly available. - Documents subject to legal professional privilege.

-Action to be taken in the event of a data protection breach
+Action to be taken in the event of a personal data breach

-A personal data breach will arise whenever any personal data is lost, destroyed, corrupted or disclosed; if someone accesses the data or passes it on without proper authorisation; or if the data is made unavailable and this unavailability has a significant negative effect on a data subject.
+A personal data breach will arise whenever any personal data is lost, destroyed, corrupted, or disclosed; if someone accesses the data or passes it on without proper authorisation; or if the data is made unavailable and this unavailability has a significant negative effect on a data subject.

 In the event of a security incident or breach, do not try to handle this yourself.

-You must follow the Company's Data Breach Policy which includes immediately informing the Data Representative so that steps can be taken to:
+You must follow Time to Talk Befriending's Data Breach Policy, which includes immediately informing Emily Kenward or Sally Crawford so that steps can be taken to:

 - Contain the breach; - Assess the potential adverse consequences for individuals, based on how serious or substantial these are, and how likely they are to happen; and - To limit the scope of the breach by taking steps to mitigate the effects of the breach.

-The Data Representative will determine within 72 hours the seriousness of the breach and if the Information Commissioner's Office (ICO) and/or data subjects need to be notified of the breach.
+The Data Protection Officer will determine within 72 hours the seriousness of the breach, and if the Information Commissioner's Office (ICO) and/ or data subjects need to be notified of the breach.

-Record keeping
+Record Keeping

-- As we have fewer than 250 employees, we only need to document processing activities that: - are not occasional; or - could result in a risk to the rights and freedoms of individuals; or - involve the processing of special categories of data or criminal conviction and offence data.
+As we have fewer than 250 employees, we only need to document processing activities that:

+- Are not occasional; or - Could result in a risk to the rights and freedoms of individuals; or - Involve the processing of special categories of data, or criminal conviction and offence data.